-A learner puts their head on the desk the moment you set the task.
-Another sharpens their pencil for three minutes, then asks if they can go to the toilet.
-A third stares at the blank page, pen hovering, doing absolutely nothing.
-You have explained the task clearly.
-The rest of the class has started.
-So what is going on?
+A learner puts their head on the desk as soon as you set the task.
+Another sharpens their pencil for three minutes, then asks to go to the toilet.
+A third stares at the blank page with their pen hovering.

-The instinctive response in many staffrooms is to label this as defiance, low motivation, or laziness.
-Sometimes it is put down to attitude, parental background, or a rough morning.
-These explanations are rarely useful and they are often wrong.
-What looks like a behaviour problem is frequently a cognitive one.
-Task avoidance is, in most cases, the rational response to a metacognitive planning deficit.
+In many staffrooms, the first response is to call this defiance, low motivation, or laziness.
+Sometimes staff link it to attitude, parental background, or a rough morning.
+These explanations rarely help, and they are often wrong.

 Key Takeaways

-- Avoidance begins in the forethought phase: Zimmerman's self-regulation model shows that planning failures precede the blank page.
+Avoidance begins in the forethought phase: Zimmerman's self-regulation model shows that planning failures precede the blank page.
 Learners who cannot break a task into steps, select a strategy, or estimate the effort required will avoid the task because avoidance is rational.

-- Executive function is the hidden variable: Task initiation depends on inhibitory control, working memory, and cognitive flexibility.
+Executive function is the hidden variable: Task initiation depends on inhibitory control, working memory, and cognitive flexibility.
 Diamond (2013) and Barkley (1997) show these are measurably weaker in learners with ADHD and are underdeveloped in many younger learners.

-- Low self-efficacy is not attitude: Bandura (1997) shows that repeated failure at similar tasks produces accurate, evidence-based beliefs that future attempts will also fail.
+Low self-efficacy is not attitude: Bandura (1997) shows that repeated failure at similar tasks produces accurate, evidence-based beliefs that future attempts will also fail.
 This is not a mindset problem; it requires a different intervention.

-- Scaffolding the forethought phase works: Pre-teaching planning steps, providing worked examples, and offering a structured entry point dramatically reduce avoidance without lowering expectations or changing the task.
+Scaffolding the forethought phase works: Pre-teaching planning steps, providing worked examples, and offering a structured entry point dramatically reduce avoidance without lowering expectations or changing the task.

-- Language in the staffroom matters: The shift from 'he won't' to 'he can't yet plan this' changes the intervention from punishment to teaching.
+Language in the staffroom matters: The shift from 'he won't' to 'he can't yet plan this' changes the intervention from punishment to teaching.
 It also keeps expectations high while targeting the actual deficit.

 What Task Avoidance Looks Like in the Classroom

 Task avoidance shows specific behaviours.
-Learners might sharpen pencils or ask irrelevant questions.
+Learners can sharpen pencils or ask irrelevant questions.
 They may rearrange things, request toilet trips, or stare blankly.
 Avoidance is active, requires effort, and can be socially adept (adapted from conceptualisations of task avoidance).

 Primary-age learners are often less subtle.
 Head on the desk, pushing a rubber around the table, talking to friends, drawing in the margin.
 A reception child who refuses to pick up a pencil during a phonics activity is telling you something important.
 So is the Year 6 learner who becomes challenging every time a writing task is set.